kvnngn/dailykick/README.md

 This is an example of how you may give instructions on setting up your project locally.
 To get a local copy up and running follow these simple example steps.

-### Usage of sequelize-cli
-With sequelize-cli package, you can manage model, migration and seed files.
-You can find more information with [document](https://sequelize.org/v5/manual/migrations.html).

 ## Quick Start